larryknaebelobsidian/kingdom/Proposition 126. In confirmation of our position, the Old Testament clearly teaches a Pre-Millennial resurrection of the saints..md

 >This doctrine of a literal Pre-Millennial resurrection we admit, is* *Jewish*.”
 This term of reproach (given in this sense by man) we cheerfully accept, for it is a distinguishing feature of our faith, seeing that we find it in the covenant given *to Jews*, in *Jewish* Prophets, in the teaching of a *Jewish* Saviour and *Jewish* apostles, and in agreement with *Jewish* statements of doctrine; and that only such who are engrafted into the Abrahamic stock and become members of the *Jewish* commonwealth, shall participate in it.
 It belongs pre-eminently to the introduction of that Theocratic-Davidic Kingdom promised to the *Jewish* select nation.
 Even Rabbinical lore is full of intimations intimations respecting it.
 That, therefore, which forms such an objectionable feature to many, is only *an additional reason* for retaining it.
 (Comp. e.g. Prop.
 68.)
 >p.
 260 Vol 2 Prop.
 126 Obs.
 7

+>the Rabbins (Tract Sanhedrin, 2) as quoting such passages as Deut.
+31:16, and 1:8 in favor of a resurrection.
+>p.
+261 Vol 2 Prop.
+126 Obs.
+7 note

+>One reason, apparently, why the resurrection is more prominently given by Daniel, Ezekiel, and others is the following: The resurrection is allied with a *restored* Theocracy
+>p.
+261 Vol 2 Prop.
+126 Obs.
+7 note